One Centre Walking Holidays

 Apr - Oct

 Starting price is based on two people sharing and includes accommodation at a comfortable inn, breakfast, picnic lunch and drop-off and collection from your walk.
-We can also arrange transfers from airports and stations if required.
+We can also arrange transfers from airports and stations at an additional cost if required.

 ITINERARY

-DAY TWO - Start the day with a visit to Thomas Hardy's birthplace before taking a four mile stroll across the heath which he would have known so well and ending at Stinsford where his heart lies buried alongside his two wives and his parents.
+Day Two - "Under The Greenwood Tree" - Start the day with a visit to Thomas Hardy's birthplace before taking a four mile stroll across the heath which he would have known so well and ending at Stinsford where his heart lies buried alongside his two wives and parents.

-DAY THREE - An interesting walk around the setting for The Woodlanders, this day starts high on Batcombe Hill where legends abound around The Cross and Hand, then taking in Melbury Osmond (setting for The Woodlanders and where Hardy's mother was born) before passing by magnificent Melbury House and through its estate to the village of Evershot with its welcoming pub.
+Day Three - " The Woodlanders" - This day starts high on Batcombe Hill where legends abound around The Cross and Hand, then taking in Melbury Osmond (setting for The Woodlanders and where Hardy's mother was born) before passing by magnificent Melbury House and through its estate to the village of Evershot (Evershead in Tess of The D'Urbervilles) with the welcoming pub he called The Sow and Acorn.

-DAY FIVE - Visit the home which Hardy built for himself just outside Dorchester and perhaps visit the Dorset Museum to view the contents of his study which he bequeathed to it before lunch and heading off home.
+Day Five - "The Mayor of Casterbridge" - A rest today to visit Max Gate, the home which Hardy built for himself just outside Dorchester (Casterbridge) and explore the county town including the Dorset Museum to see the study which he bequeathed to it.